MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/functions/pflobbygetmembers.md

 ## Remarks

-If this lobby object is still in the process of asynchronously being created or joined, via a call to either [PFMultiplayerCreateAndJoinLobby()](pfmultiplayercreateandjoinlobby.md) or [PFMultiplayerJoinLobby()](pfmultiplayerjoinlobby.md) respectively, this method will return no members.
+If this lobby object is still in the process of asynchronously being created, joined, or claimed, via a call to [PFMultiplayerCreateAndJoinLobby()](pfmultiplayercreateandjoinlobby.md), [PFMultiplayerJoinLobby()](pfmultiplayerjoinlobby.md), [PFMultiplayerCreateAndClaimServerLobby()](pfmultiplayercreateandclaimserverlobby.md), or [PFMultiplayerClaimServerLobby()](pfmultiplayerclaimserverlobby.md), this method will return no members. <br /><br /> If this lobby is server-owned, the owning game_server entity will <b>not</b> be returned in this list of members.

 ## Requirements